Sharing knowledge and celebrating the achievement of Women in IT

 Kianda is a no-code application development and business process automation platform aiming to make digitalisation easier for people.
-Moreover, it empowers business users to create enterprise applications.
+In short, it empowers business users to create enterprise applications.
 And, without the need for coding.

-Winning Women in IT Entrepreneur of the Year 2021, is a fantastic achievement for Derya Sousa and another important milestone reached by Kianda following the announcement of an investment of €1.5 million for Kianda from investor Kernel Capital.
+Winning Women in IT Entrepreneur of the Year 2021, is a fantastic achievement for Derya Sousa and another important milestone reached by Kianda.
+That is, following the announcement of an investment of €1.5 million for Kianda from investor Kernel Capital.

 Early in 2020, the National Treasury Management Agency (NTMA) announced Kianda Technologies as the winner of Female Entrepreneur in Residence 2020.
-Derya Sousa was successfully titled the NTMA’s Female Entrepreneur in Residence 2020. and was one of the leading lights for National Women’s Enterprise Day (NWED) 2020 and guest speaker 2021 regarding “Internationalisation right for your business?.”
+Derya was one of the leading lights for National Women’s Enterprise Day (NWED) 2020 and guest speaker 2021 regarding “Internationalisation right for your business?”
 In short, NWED is an initiative set up by Local Enterprise Office, Ireland, bringing together female entrepreneurs across Ireland.

 Kianda Technologies, who are supported by Local Enterprise Office (LEO) Fingal, were winners of the “Best Export Business”, at the National Enterprise Awards (NEA) 2021.

-The company has achieved significant penetration in global export markets with the Kianda applications development and business automation platform that streamlines business processes in areas such as finance, HR and quality.
-Kianda has grown from strength-to-strength in the last couple of years, and continues with strong plans for 2022 and beyond.
+The company has achieved significant penetration in global export markets with Kianda application development and business automation platform, that streamlines business processes in areas such as finance, HR and quality.
+As a result, Kianda has grown from strength-to-strength in the last couple of years, and continues with strong plans for 2022 and beyond.